DIPlib/diplib/README.md

   see include/diplib/private/pcg_*.hpp

 - A fast 2D labeling algorithm out of YACCLAB
-  Copyright(c) 2016 - 2017 Costantino Grana, Federico Bolelli, Lorenzo Baraldi and Roberto Vezzani
+  Copyright 2016-2017 Costantino Grana, Federico Bolelli, Lorenzo Baraldi and Roberto Vezzani
-  The MIT License (MIT)
+  3-Clause BSD License
   see include/diplib/regions/labelingGranan2016.h

 - pybind11 (not used in the DIPlib library, only used in the Python bindings)
-  Copyright (c) 2016 Wenzel Jakob <wenzel.jakob@epfl.ch>, All rights reserved
+  Copyright 2016 Wenzel Jakob, All rights reserved
-  BSD-style license
+  3-Clause BSD License
   see dependencies/pybind11/LICENSE

 Note that all of these have permissive open-source licenses similar in spirit